UniGO: Global Opportunity Program

 How much will it cost?

 UniGO is supported by the Australian Government under the New Colombo Plan.
-To qualify for a fully funded place in the program, you must meet the NCP Mobility Round Guidelines : see Student Eligibility (section 4.2) and Age Requirements (4.3).
+For your UniGO trip to be fully funded*, you must meet the NCP Mobility Round Guidelines (PDF): see Student Eligibility (section 4.2) and Age Requirements (4.3).

-The cost of airfares, visas, insurance, internal transport, meals and accommodation will be covered.
-Financial support for passports, additional vaccinations, domestic connecting flights, and accessibility will be provided on a needs basis.
+*The cost of airfares, visas, insurance, internal transport, mandatory travel vaccinations, meals and accommodation will be covered.

 If you do not meet the NCP Mobility Round Guidelines, are an International student, or Permanent Resident, you will need to pay a supplementary fee (minimum $3850) to cover these expenses.
 However, depending on your circumstances, you may also be eligible to apply for financial support.